kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 **Redshift Sort Keys**

 - Rows stored on disk in sorted order based on chosen sort key col. Works like an index.
+- Use sort keys on columns frequently used in filtering and joining
+    - Redshift organises data more efficiently, can greatly reduce amount of data scanned during queries
 - SINGLE, COMPOUND (default, multiple columns, in specified order), INTERLEAVED (equal weight to each column or subset of columns for each sort key)

 **Data import/export for Redshift**